CORE-3D: Context-aware Open-vocabulary Retrieval by Embeddings in 3D: Related Work

 \subsection{Foundation Models for Mask Generation}

 Complementing semantic embeddings, class-agnostic segmentation priors have shown remarkable generalization across diverse domains.
 MaskFormer \citep{cheng2021maskformer} unified semantic and instance segmentation by reformulating both tasks as per-pixel mask classification, while its successor Mask2Former \citep{cheng2022masked} introduced masked attention to achieve strong panoptic segmentation performance with improved efficiency.
 MaskDINO \citep{li2023maskdino} further integrates detection and segmentation in a unified transformer, showing strong generalization to unseen categories.
-Also, FreeSeg \citep{qin2023freeseg} proposes a unified framework that handles semantic, instance, and panoptic segmentation through multi-task training and adaptive prompt learning.
 The Segment Anything Model (SAM) \citep{kirillov2023sam}, trained on billions of masks, demonstrated that a single backbone can transfer across domains and serves as a universal prior for open-vocabulary pipelines.
 However, SAM often produces fragmented or incomplete masks in cluttered indoor scenes.
-SemanticSAM \citep{zhang2023semantic} alleviates this through progressive multi-granularity refinement, yielding more coherent object-level masks particularly beneficial for downstream tasks requiring consistent segmentation.
+SemanticSAM \citep{zhang2023semantic} alleviates this by generating Segmnet masks with different granularity levels from semantic to instance and to parts.